Mohamedsherif297/demo/IMPLEMENTATION_SUMMARY.md

 - ⚠️ Enable HTTPS
 - ⚠️ Set up monitoring and logging

 **Recommendation:** The system is fully functional for development and testing.
-All core features are implemented with proper authorization.
-Focus on production infrastructure (email, rate limiting, monitoring) before deploying.
+All core features including delivery tracking are implemented with proper authorization and automated workflows.
+Focus on production infrastructure (email, rate limiting, monitoring, delivery notifications) before deploying.